ARAZA13/araza13.github.io/README.md

 ## Bio:

 Ahmed is a structured thinker, trained in economics, finance, data science and technology.
-Data Scientist with over 9 years of experience driving evidence-based policy solutions at the intersection of economics, data science, and human development.
+With over 9 years of experience driving evidence-based policy solutions at the intersection of economics, data science, and human development.
 Proven track record of leading data-driven initiatives at the World Bank Group, delivering measurable outcomes in global education policy and human capital development.
-Skilled in econometric modeling, data pipeline development, and stakeholder management, with expertise in Stata, R, Python, and data visualization tools.
-Adept at aligning technical solutions with organizational goals to address complex developmental challenges.
+Skilled in econometric modeling, building naunced data pipelines for tracking  development indicators, and stakeholder management.
+Adept at aligning technical solutions with organizational goals to address complex developmental & business challenges.

-Ahmed is a structured thinker, trained in economics, finance, data science & technology.
-He currently works as an economist (consultant) with Education Global Practice @ [World Bank Group](https://www.worldbank.org/en/home), where he dives into the complexities of global economic issues and pressing human development challenges.
-His research interests lie where development and data meet.
 His work on promoting evidence based policy-making has allowed him to culminate affiliations with renowned institution(s) such as [World Bank Group](https://www.worldbank.org/en/home), [EPOD-Harvard](https://epod.cid.harvard.edu), [CERP](https://www.cerp.org.pk), & [BSE](https://bse.eu).

 {: style="text-align: justify"}

 🇵🇰 ||  🇪🇸 || 🇨🇦 || 🇺🇸 ||